inductiva/inductiva/en/latest/_sources/api_reference/computational_resources/machinegroup_class.md

     spot=False)
 ```

 Creating an instance of `MachineGroup` does not start the machines.
-This only registers
-the configuration on the API which can now be used to manage it further.
+This only registers the configuration on the API, which can now be used
+to manage it further.

 ## Managing the MachineGroup